hummingbot/hummingbot/documentation/docs/support/troubleshooting.md

 Error with pre-create check:
 ```

-This appears to be the installation isn't able to find the boot2docker.iso file in the Docker Toolbox installation folder or the user may behind a firewall or a proxy.
-The solution is download the boot2docker.iso manually and place it to the correct path then re-run docker quickstart terminal.
+This can arise if the installation is unable to find the `boot2docker.iso` file in the Docker Toolbox installation folder or if the user is behind a firewall or a proxy.
+The solution is to download the `boot2docker.iso` manually and place it in the correct path, then re-run docker quickstart terminal.

 ```bash
 # Docker Cache Path, change `YOUR_USERNAME`